 YouTube is the repository for faculty and staff to house instructor-created video content for online courses and organizations in Canvas.
 Videos housed at YouTube can be captioned and embedded directly in Canvas courses and orgs, making it easy to create engaging, accessible content.

-Support for learning to use YouTube to house and caption videos is provided by your Instructional Designer.
+Support for learning to use YouTube to house and caption videos is provided by your instructional designer.